 As the winter season approaches, cold and rainy weather present extra challenges for facility management teams: Just like any of the machines you’re getting ready to face winter’s worst, your facilities require the same attention.

 • Heavy snow and ice are tough on roofs, gutters, siding, windows and doors.

-• Alternating periods of cold and warm weather can create ground upheavals, ruined asphalt, tilted sidewalks and compromised building foundations.
+• The frequent changes between cold and warm weather creates uneven surfaces, damage to asphalt, and compromised building foundations.

 • Sub-zero cold can crack or burst pipes and render sprinkling systems useless.
 Frost or water seepage can lead to structural failure, costly repairs and energy leaks on a major scale.